Brad Pitt Caught ‘Off Guard’ By Angelina Jolie Reportedly Talking Marriage With New Mystery Man

 The source added that Jolie wanted to wait to reveal her new romance until after the divorce was over.
 Given how things have dragged on longer than expected, the actress is considering announcing her new relationship in the coming weeks.
 The only concern she has is whether or not her oldest sons, Maddox and Pax, bond with the new man.

 Until then, it’s unclear who Jolie is seeing at the moment.
 She hasn’t said anything about her dating life over the past few months and has kept out of the spotlight.
 According to Hollywood Life, the mystery guy is a British philanthropist whom Jolie met in 2016.
-Mutual friends allegedly introduced them in London and they’ve remained in contact ever since.
+Mutual friends allegedly introduced them in London, and they’ve remained in contact ever since.

 Of course, there’s no telling if Jolie is seriously thinking about tying the knot so soon after her divorce from Brad Pitt.
-The couple called it quits back in September and have been locked in a heated custody that has yet to be resolved.
+The couple called it quits back in September and have been locked in a heated custody battle that has yet to be resolved.
 If Jolie wants to get married in the near future, she’ll have to settle things with Pitt in court before moving forward.

 In the meantime, NY Post is reporting that Jolie is looking to move back into Pitt’s neighborhood.
 The actress had put an offer on a lavish property in the Los Feliz neighborhood of Los Angeles, the same location as Pitt’s mansion.
 In fact, the estate is only a mile away from Pitt’s house.